fscelliott/docsdonewell/_posts/2021-04-21-developer-testing-onboarding-experiences.md

 I was particularly pleased to watch one developer during user testing, who didn't both to run my sample app at all, but fully understood the quickstart's main points just from reading the code and looking at the sample command-line output I'd provided.

-I also formed some opinions on sample apps:
+I also formed some opinions on sample apps (not universal, of course):

 - They should start from a totally blank project.
 This gives the user confidence that there's no "hidden config magic" (to quote a tester) that will break when they try to integrate samples into their application.
 - They should be well commented (obviously).